Ionathan-Hope/DreamBerd/README.md

 print("Hello world")!!!
 ```

-If you're unsure, that's ok.
-You can put a question mark at the end of a line instead.
-It prints debug info about that line to the console for you.
+If you're unsure, that's ok?
+You can put a question mark at the end of a line instead?
+It prints debug info about that line to the console for you?

 ```java
 print("Hello world")?